 eSM as a Proof of Concept or Pilot

-EFET has decided on a prioritised approach to the development of standards covering the various business processes to facilitate rapid deployment of the systems and infrastructure required to implement working services.
+Energy Traders Europe has decided on a prioritised approach to the development of standards covering the various business processes to facilitate rapid deployment of the systems and infrastructure required to implement working services.
 The eSM Project Workgroup has been tasked with focusing on one part of the overall information exchange, building on the standardisation work for centralised and peer-to-peer communication carried out by the electronic Confirmation Matching (eCM) project workgroup.
 Developing standards for a specific business process rather than attempting to cover all process simultaneously, will enable the production of measurable benefits throughout the overall standardisation process.
 The settlements process has grown substantially over time whilst still relying a non-standardised process.
-It was therefore a logical energy trading industry priority to focus on for the standardisation bodies within EFET.
+It was therefore a logical energy trading industry priority to focus on for the standardisation bodies within Energy Traders Europe.

 The business process concerning the exchange and comparison (matching) of electronic documents that describe counterparty Settlement data will be referred to as eSM, which stands for “electronic Settlement Matching”.